 - Governance: a society with truly participatory democracy and no elected officials.
 Government has been replaced with governance systems, and every citizen has equal say in the governance laws, contained and enforced in a decentralised smart contract running on the blockchain.

 How Does a New Social Contract Rapidly Solve the 17 SDG’s and the WEF’s 30 Global Risks?

 - Each individual SDG and Global Risk is merely a symptom of a much larger systemic breakdown.
 Neither the UN nor the WEF acknowledge or even mention the system, globalisation, large corporations or state capture;

-- Growth as defined by the UN (population and economic) is entirely at odds with protecting the environment.
+- Infinite growth as defined by the UN (population and economic) is entirely at odds with infinite resource extraction from a finite supply.
 The issue of development and GDP growth isn’t questioned, when it is obvious to any thinking individual that infinite growth on a planet of finite resources has to end badly;

 - The SDG’s and Global Risks pander to the interests of big business and fail to address how poverty is created.
 The goals and risks assume that poverty should be expected and managed, but cannot go away.
 Both the UN and WEF fail to acknowledge that eradicating poverty will cause the entire global fiat monetary system to collapse.
 The underlying assumption is that poverty should never be eradicated, because poverty supports the current system.

 Cognitive bias has caused well-meaning individuals to direct all of their energy towards curing essentially meaningless symptoms, while ignoring the underlying cause.

 The UN is treating a global terminal disease with placebos.